 Understanding Customization and Date-Specific Override Hierarchy

-1. Customization Rules: These are broad rules such as last-minute pricing, orphan day pricing, and minimum night restrictions.
+• Customization Rules: These are broad rules such as Last-Minute Pricing, Orphan Day Pricing, and Minimum Night Restrictions.

 By default, the hierarchy for customizations and date-specific overrides is as follows:

-Both types of rules can be set up at the Account (PMS), Group, and Listing levels.
-Here is what happens if you have various rules set up at different levels.
+Both types of customizations can be applied at the Account (PMS), Group, and Listing levels.
+Below is how PriceLabs determines which rule applies when multiple rules exist at different levels.

 Identifying the Applicable Customization Rule